The Log Panel displays all the contacts in your log.

 The First Name, Last Name, QSL Sent, QSL Received, QSL Via, Comments and Date Range search criteria are selected with the drop down triangles in the Call and Country Search fields.

 The Display Button (command-D) will Display the QSO in the DX or Contest Panel.

 The Delete Button will delete the selected QSOs from your log.
 This action can be Undone from the Edit Menu.

 Each field can be edited by double-clicking in it, editing the data in the Edit field and then pressing <return> or tabbing out of that field.
 The change is instantly saved to your log.
 The Time On and Time Off fields must be edited with a valid date and time in the format YYYY-MM-DD hh:mm:ss, in UTC.

 Selecting the Update Selected Log Entries command from the Log Menu will perform an Internet Call Book look up for all selected log entries and add the found data to any blank fields in the entry, one at a time.
 This will ONLY update empty fields (or "0" in the case of DXCC), it will never overwrite existing data.
 MacLoggerDX will post an alert if you try to process more than 250 QSOs at once but the actual number that are practical to update at one time will depend on your Mac, OS version, your Call Book and your Internet Connection speed.
 Keep in mind that some Call Book servers will throttle their response if you overload them.

 Selecting the Select Duplicate QSO's command from the Log Menu will select all duplicate entries, after checking them you can delete them.

-Selecting the Change Selected Log Entries command from the Log Menu will activate a dialog that will overwrite or append to checked fields in the QSOs selected in your Log.
+Selecting the Change Selected Log Entries command from the Log Menu will activate a dialog that will Remove, Overwrite, or Append text to checked fields in the QSOs selected in your Log.